umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 ### 2b Raijin

-Copy the folders created to spartan.
+Copy the folders created to spartan and update group read permissions.

 `scp -r TIMESTAMP_PROJECT/ yourUserName@spartan.hpc.unimelb.edu.au:/data/cephfs/punim0010/data/Transfer/raijin/`

+`chmod g+w -R TIMESTAMP_PROJECT/

 (Note it may be preferable to upload the folders into a new directory created within that location, if multiple users are using the directory simultaneously).

-Log into Spartan, change to `umccr` user:
+Log into Spartan, change to `umccr` user and activate aws conda environment:

 `sudo -i -u umccr`
 `cd /data/cephfs/punim0010/data/Transfer/raijin/`
+`conda activate aws`
 `find /data/cephfs/punim0010/data/Transfer/raijin/ -name *files.sh* -execdir sh {} \;`

 (Log into Spartan to copy `TIMESTAMP_PROJECT/` to Raijin)